 I am a quantitative wildlife ecologist and conservation scientist.
 What does that mean?
-It means I use data and models to learn about nature, and to figure out how to more effectively conserve wildlife and their ecosystems.
-My work is strongly “applied”, which means I try to make my science as useful as possible for on-the-ground conservation efforts.
+It means I use data and models to figure out how to more effectively conserve wildlife and their ecosystems.
+My work is strongly “applied”.
+This means I try to make my science as useful as possible for on-the-ground conservation.
 Primarily, my research seeks to advance our understanding of how to conserve species and biodiversity in a changing world, with changing human needs and pressures.

 Currently, I am a post-doctoral researcher in the Department of Wildlife Ecology and Conservation at the University of Florida working in the lab of Dr. Rob Fletcher.
 I hold an appointment as Honorary Fellow in the Department of Forest and Wildlife Ecology at the University of Wisconsin-Madison, which is where I earned my M.Sc. and Ph.D. under the supervision of Dr. Zach Peery.
 I am also an Associate Editor at the Journal of Wildlife Management.